lu-ci/apex-sigma-core/docs/information/commands.md

 `>>loggingchannel` `>>logchannel` `>>logch` | Designates a channel where server events will be logged in.
 You can set each log type to a different channel by specifying the log type after the channel mention.
 It can also accept a list of log types separated by a semicolon and space "; ".
 To disable all logging channels, ented "disable" as the channel argument.
 To disable channels for specific log types, input the log type after "disable".
 Disabling also acceptes a list of log types in the aforementioned format.
 Accepted log types are antispam, bans, deletions, edits, filters, kicks, modules, movement, mutes, purges, and warnings. | `>>loggingchannel #logging`
 `>>logmodule` | Toggles logging of commands in the specified module being used. | `>>logmodule moderation` `>>logsettings` `>>logs` | Displays log settings.
 This includes the log channel and whether or not it is enabled for each log type. | `>>logsettings`
+`>>namefilterban` | Toggles if blocked names are enforced.
+Anyone who joins the server with a blocked name in thier name will be automatically banned.
+This is very intolerant.
+For example if you block the name "ass" it will ban anyone who joins with words like "assassin" in their name. | `>>namefilterban`
 `>>prefix` | Sets the prefix that Sigma should respond to.
 This will be bound to your server and you can set it to anything you'd like.
 However, the prefix must be two characters or longer and can not contain spaces, they will be automatically removed.
 This command requires the Manage Server permission. | `>>prefix !!`
 `>>ratelimit` | Sets the message amount and timespan for the rate limiter.
 Separated by a colon, the amount goes first and timespan second.
 The usage example translates to a limit of 6 messages per 10 seconds.
 Any messages that cross this limit will be deleted. | `>>ratelimit 6:10`
 `>>reactors` `>>reacs` | Shows a list of the server's reaction triggers.
 The list is separated into pages of 10 items each.
 You can specify the page number you want to see. | `>>reactors 4`